Bipin Tripathi Kumaon Institute of Technology: Library

 The college has a Central Library, which is open access.
 Students and staff have access to a large number of books and journals, besides many competitive and technical magazines.
 The library is procuring about 14 international journals and 50 national journals.
 It is the heart of academic and research activities of BTKIT.
 It has been catering to the needs of faculty members, research scholars, and students on campus.
 It has huge volumes of books and e-journals which cover the disciplines of technology, computer science, management, humanities, applied science and other related areas.

 The library with its modern collection of knowledge resources and innovative information services fills an essential role for the academic community in their intellectual pursuits at BTKIT.
 It is provided to students, staff and faculty members for updating their knowledge and supporting the research and teaching/learning activities.
 These services are provided through the central library and departmental libraries.

 The library consists of 45000 books with around 6000 titles as well as national and international journals and magazines for enhancing the knowledge of the students.
 In addition, the institute has a digital library with complete study material from NPTEL and VISIONET.
 An online library facility is provided to students to help them in getting better books.

 The library, however, lacks variety - there is a dearth of fiction books (novels, timeless classics, poetries, etc.).
 Most of the books are the ones to be distributed among the students for the following academic year.

 Hostels

 The college has nine boys' and three girls' hostels and one transit hostel.
 All the hostels have large space and privacy.
 Each hostel has its own mess, common room and garden in its own premises.
 All hostels are inside the campus itself and the academic block and all departments are nearest.

-New Boy's Hostel and Vindhyanchal hostel were built as a set of single rooms for individual students but currently, two students are living in one room of the hostel thereof.
+New Boys' Hostel and Vindhyanchal hostel were built as a set of single rooms for individual students but currently, two students are living in one room of the hostel thereof.

 One boys' hostel (180 single seated) is under construction.
 The following are the hostels in KEC: